radiantearth/stac-spec/collection-spec/collection-spec.md

 | links           | \[[Link Object](#link-object)]                   | **REQUIRED.** A list of references to other documents.       |

 ### Additional Field Information

+#### id

+It is important that collection identifiers are unique across the provider.
+And providers should strive as much as possible to make their collection ids 'globally' unique, prefixing any common information with a unique string.
+This could be the provider's name if it is a fairly unique name, or their name combined with the domain they operate in.

 #### stac_extensions